simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 .. image:: /tuto_s4u/img/intro.svg
    :align: center

-We first present a round-robin version of this application, where the master dispatches the tasks to the workers, one after the other, until all tasks are dispatched.
+The provided code dispatches these tasks in `round-robin scheduling <https://en.wikipedia.org/wiki/Round-robin_scheduling>`_, i.e. in circular order: tasks are dispatched to each worker one after the other, until all tasks are dispatched.
 You will improve this scheme later in this tutorial.

 The Actors
 ..........